ombulabs/blog/_posts/2017-02-07-how-to-test-a-react-app-using-capybara-webkit.markdown

 After some googling, I found [this issue](https://github.com/reactjs/react-rails/issues/10#issuecomment-57300387).
-Because I was using Qt 4.8, I needed [es5-shim](https://github.com/es-shims/es5-shim/blob/master/es5-shim.js) on my vendor Javascript directory, and include it on the manifest before including React, like so:
+Because I was using Qt 4.8, I needed [es5-shim](https://github.com/es-shims/es5-shim/blob/master/es5-shim.js) on my `vendor/assets/javascripts` directory, and include it on the manifest before including React, like so:

 ```
 //= require jquery